21 February 2009

 Med Sci Monit 2009; 15(3): CR101-106 :: ID: 869584

 Survivors of severe traumatic brain injury (TBI) may show transient or persistent extrapyramidal symptoms such as rigidity, akinesia and parkinsonian posture, associated with hypomimia, not estinguishable glabellar tap reflex, seborrhea and hypersalivation.
 The Blink Reflex (BR), an electrically-induced reflex, is abnormal in Parkinson's disease (PD) and in some parkinsonisms.
 The aim of the study was to investigate BR habituation and its recovery cycle in survivors of severe TBI suffering from parkinsonian syndrome and the possible correlation with neuroimaging findings.

-Keywords: Humans, Magnetic Resonance Imaging, Parkinsonian Disorders - physiopathology, Diffuse Axonal Injury - physiopathology, Demography, Brain Injuries - physiopathology, Blinking - physiology, Adolescent
+Keywords: Magnetic Resonance Imaging, Parkinsonian Disorders - physiopathology, Diffuse Axonal Injury - physiopathology, Demography, Brain Injuries - physiopathology, Blinking - physiology, Adolescent

 01 August 2022 : EditorialEditorial: Long-Term Effects of Symptomatic and Asymptomatic SARS-CoV-2 Infection in Children and the Changing Pathogenesis of Common Childhood Viruses Driven by the COVID-19 Pandemic

 Med Sci Monit 2022; 28:e937927